Ike Clanton: Files murder charges against Earps

 Judge Spicer exonerated the lawmen.
 In his ruling, he noted that Clanton had the night before, while unarmed, publicly declared that the Earp brothers and Holliday had insulted him, and that when he was armed he intended to shoot them or fight them on sight.
-On the morning of the shooting Virgil Earp had arrested him for carrying a revolver.
+On the morning of the shooting, Virgil Earp had arrested him for carrying a revolver.
 At the gunfight, he was unarmed.
 Spicer noted that Clanton had claimed the Earps were out to murder him, yet on both occasions that day the Earps had not killed him, and allowed him to escape unchallenged during the fight.
 Spicer wrote, "the great fact, most prominent in the matter, to wit, that Isaac Clanton was not injured at all, and could have been killed first and easiest."

 Clanton was later accused, along with his brother, Phin Clanton, and friend Pony Diehl, of attempting to kill Virgil Earp on December 30, 1881, a shooting which left Virgil with a crippled left arm.
 Though Ike Clanton's hat was found at the scene where the ambushers waited, a number of associates stood up for him, saying that he had been in Contention that night, and the case was dismissed for lack of evidence.

 On Saturday, March 18, 1882, Morgan Earp was killed by a shot through a door window facing a dark alley while playing billiards at Hatch's Saloon in Tombstone.
 Wyatt was shot at and missed.
 Wyatt Earp concluded that he could not rely on civil justice and decided to take matters into his own hands.
 He concluded that only way to deal with Morgan's murderers was to kill them.

 Deputy U.S. Marshal Wyatt Earp led a federal posse that escorted Virgil Earp to the railroad, bound for his parents’ home in Colton, California.
-Wyatt shot and killed Frank Stilwell, who was lying in wait at the Tucson, Arizona rail yard.
+Wyatt shot and killed Frank Stilwell, who was lying in wait at the Tucson, Arizona, rail yard.
 A few days later Wyatt gathered a larger posse and set out on a vendetta, determined to mete out justice that had evaded him.
-Wyatt never located Clanton, although they killed three other outlaw Cowboys, and the Earps and Holliday left the Arizona Territory in late April, 1882.
+Wyatt never located Clanton, although they killed three other outlaw Cowboys, and the Earps and Holliday left the Arizona Territory in late April 1882.

 Later life

-After the Gunfight at the OK Corral, the Clantons bought land near a ranch owned by their sister Mary.
+After the gunfight at the O.K.
+Corral, the Clantons bought land near a ranch owned by their sister Mary.
 Phin arrived in June and Ike in August 1882.
 By 1885, each had a 160-acre ranch 10 miles east of Springerville near the New Mexico border.